 One popular way to raise funds for medical expenses or Breast Cancer research (or other illnesses with no known cure), is to host a “For the Cure” event.
 You can create this kind of theme with any type of fundraising event.
 You raise fundraising dollars by having participants collect online donations on your peer-to-peer fundraising website and you also charge an admission fee to attend the event.

-Create a Ride for the Cure event, if you live in an area where biking is a popular sport.
+Create a Ride for the Cure event if you live in an area where biking is a popular sport.
 Or partner with the local YMCA to host a swim-a-thon event, where swimmers get sponsors to pledge a certain amount per lap.
 Even more unique would be to plan a serve-a-thon where participants can dedicate a day to helping breast cancer victims and their families.
-The options for non-profit crowdfunding are endless.
+The options for nonprofit crowdfunding are endless.
 The idea here is that your organization’s supporters are raising awareness as well as funds for breast cancer causes.

 Cook For The Cure Events

 Cook for the Cure events work especially well for school fundraisers or for churches and community organizations where members are actively involved.
-Since food is an important aspect of health and healing, be sure to focus your events on healthy eating and lifestyle choices.
+Since food is an important aspect of health and healing, be sure to focus your event on healthy eating and lifestyle choices.
 Though it could be profitable, selling cookies and hot dogs doesn’t align with your mission of supporting breast cancer awareness.
-Remember that hosting mission driven fundraising events will boost your organization’s credibility.
+Remember that hosting mission-driven fundraising events will boost your organization’s credibility.
 There are various options to choose from which will allow your supporters to enjoy time with friends and neighbors while raising money for a good cause:

 - Bring in chefs from local restaurants to do sampling and demonstrations of healthy cooking.
-Include a silent auction with donated restaurant gift certificates and cooking themed items.
+Include a silent auction with donated restaurant gift certificates and cooking-themed items.